prmr/JetUML/README.md

 JetUML collects no information whatsoever.
 We rely on you to estimate usage levels and receive feedback.
 If you use JetUML, please **star the repo**.
 If you use the project for teaching or research, please also [let us know](mailto:jetuml@cs.mcgill.ca).

+## Contributing to JetUML

+If you are interested in getting involved in the JetUML project, please see the [Contributing Guidelines](docs/CONTRIBUTING.md).